 NEA writes that it is hoped that Alinsky’s writing’s will help bring NEA members together around the common goal of improving public education.
 I unfortunately am not kidding or embellishing.
-It is all black and white, taken directly from NEA.org (Editor’s note: The page this link originally pointed to has been taken down by NEA.
-Instead we’ve replaced it with a public discussion of the issue on one of NEA’s message boards.)
+It is all black and white, taken directly from NEA.org (Editor’s note: The page this link originally pointed to has been taken down by NEA.)
 As you know, I have been writing negatively on Saul Alinsky for an extended period, and it has been my regular opinion that the administration of President Barack Obama is in sympathy with many of the Alinsky principles.

 One group of distinguished Americans who would most certainly not have been on line with the Marxist thinking is the founders.
 Clearly, America’s public school system must be separated from the NEA.
 The NEA has no place in the American educational landscape.
 Looking ahead to the elections of 2012, I expect that that Tea Party will seek out qualified candidates who will run on a platform that includes the removal of the NEA.
 There is zero chance that our kids have any hope of a proper education so long as the NEA has a place in America’s education system.